stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

+### Omron FINS Host Link

+Omron FINS Host Link uses the binary FINS protocol over TCP/IP and the Host Link protcol that uses ASCII-serial.
+Host link is master slave based, like any normal serial protcol, and is used to send commands to a PLC from an RTU.
+But FINS is unique, as it's Factory Interface Network Service, provided by OMRON.
+This allows PLCs to exchange data over TCP port 9600.
+It's functionally similar to modbus, where registers have bits for reading/writing, couting values, and sending data.

 ### BACnet

 BACnet is a protocol for Building Automation and Control (BAC) networks and is typically used for fire detection, lighting, and HVAC systems.
 It is object oriented, defining analog and digital data types, and even has a logging object, and commands are focused on interfacing between sensors/actuators and controllers.